solarsnake/coveralls-demo-ruby/README.md

 ## 4. Configure this project to use Coveralls

-Finally, let's configure this project to user [Coveralls](http://coveralls.io).
+Now that we understand how code coverage works in this project, let's configure it to use [Coveralls](http://coveralls.io).

 Since your CI Service will be sending test coverage results to [Coveralls](http://coveralls.io), how you configure your project depends largely on how you configure your CI Service.